How wireframe software development went from humble beginnings to a core part of the UX design process

 During this period, designers would try to create as great a fidelity as possible, even though animation wasn’t possible.
 Wireframes got super detailed and polished as far as UI design was concerned, in an attempt to convey the full experience to users and stakeholders.
 Several detailed wireframes would be mocked-up and presented to the client to make their selection.
 Nowadays it’s hard to imagine busting out a wireframe and hoping to impress a demanding client into opening their wallet.

 But this interim stage didn’t last long.
 The wireframe was about to enter the modern era.

-Since the introduction of high fidelity prototyping tools (LINK), the wireframe has resumed its role as integral player of the earlier stages of design and development.
-They’ve reverted back to showing less UI design details, and instead describing core features and functionality in a visual, low fidelity format.
+Since the introduction of high fidelity prototyping tools, the wireframe has resumed its role as integral player of the earlier stages of design and development.
+They’ve reverted back to showing fewer UI design details, and instead describing core features and functionality in a visual, low fidelity format.

 There are two main design-development culture shifts that have impacted on the humble wireframe in the modern era: Agile and Lean UX.

 Largely replacing the Waterfall approach, the agile approach to software development values cross-functional teams working in short, reactive cycles of response and improvement.